Millennights/quantum-computing-in-Lean4/README.md

 # Quantum-computing-in-Lean4
-Quantum-computing-in-Lean4 has formalized some quantum algorithm including Deutsch-Jozsa algorithm, Bernstein-Vazirani algorithm, Simon's algorithm and Grover's algorithm in Lean4.
-For some algorithms that require multiple runs, we verify the expected output of a single run.
+Quantum-computing-in-Lean4 has formally verified some quantum algorithms including Deutsch-Jozsa algorithm, Bernstein-Vazirani algorithm, Simon's algorithm and Grover's algorithm in Lean4.
+For some algorithms that require multiple runs, we verify the expected output of a single run, which means such verifications don't include computational complexity analysis.
+Beyond, Shor' algorithm is also in the process of verification.

 ## Documentation